brockgr/csshx/README.txt

 be copied into a directory in your path, (e.g. /usr/local/bin) for your convenience.

-The software has been tested on MacOS-X 10.5 and 10.6 with the default Perl installation - no additional Perl modules are required.
+The software has been tested on Mac OS X 10.5 and 10.6 with the default Perl installation - no additional Perl modules are required.